Maruti Suzuki Introduces New S-Presso Xtra Special Edition Variant | CarDekho.com

 The S-Presso is priced between Rs 4.25 lakh and Rs 6.10 lakh.

 Maruti has announced the ‘Xtra’ edition of the S-Presso via its digital platforms.
 It features exterior and interior styling accessories to enhance its overall looks.
-The styling kit uses the carmaker’s official accessories, i.e., it will be a dealer fitment on ‘Xtra’ variants of the S-Presso.
+The styling kit uses the carmaker’s official accessories, i.e., it will be a dealer fitment on ‘Xtra’ variants of the S-Presso, similar to what Swift offers in the form of special edition kit accessories.

 Exterior add-ons